lishamhlanga/census-app/README.md

    .
 5 > remove employee by Id
    .
 6 > search employee by id ( feature update )

+   .
+To login please create a new registration
+         Enter any information on the username and password Then register as a new user, type Y to register
 # Code Verification

   <http://pep8online.com/>